Introduction

 'location' is an important information for interactions outside of computers (they exist, it's insane) or any other use you want to give it.

-recordDATA STRUCTUREUSER INPUT
+recordDATA TYPEUSER INPUT

 quantityFLOAT-1

-headSTRINGEat Apple
+headTEXTEat Apple

 locationPOINT